How to Determine If ACI Multi-Site is the Right Data Center Solution

 - Lab 3: APIC GUI walkthrough and Tenant creation

 - Lab 4: Fabric setup and creating a backup for Module 2

-Module 2 offers a deep dive tutorial and labs of the technical and business benefits of ACI VMM integration and the ACI policy model.
+Module 2 offers a deep dive tutorial and labs on the technical and business benefits of ACI VMM integration and the ACI policy model.

-- Restoring the fabric to end of Module 1
+- Restoring the fabric to the end of Module 1

 - ACI policy discussion